Frequently Asked Questions

 - All mail and packages addressed to students on campus should follow this format

 - When are final exams?

 - Look at the Registrar's website for the most accurate and up-to-date information.

 - What services are provided for students who are having academic difficulty?

-- Marcy Kraus, Director of the College Center for Advising Services and Dean of Freshmen and Sean Hanna, Dean of Sophomores and Associate Dean of Advising Services, are also good general resources for help.
-They are available by phone, email, and in person.
+- Marcy Kraus, Executive Director of the College Center for Advising Services and Dean of First-Year Students is a great resource for help.
+She is available by phone, email, and in person.